 As I mentioned above, Hilton points are worth around 0.6 cents per point.
-This means 75,000 bonus points are worth about $450, 125,000 bonus points are worth about $750, 125,000 bonus points are worth about $750, and 150,000 bonus points are worth about $900.
 And one thing to point out is that all four cards give you automatic status (although only the Aspire card gives you Diamond status).
 Having status, even it is just Silver status, is important with Hilton because you will then receive your 5th night free when using points for your stay.
-This will make your points for further and ultimately be worth more if you like to stay at properties for a longer time.
+This will make your points go for further and ultimately be worth more if you like to stay at properties for a longer time.
 You can read more about the perks of Hilton status here.

 These are four great offers for the card and if you are looking to rack up your Hilton point balance, I highly recommend them.